missionpinball/mpf-docs/hardware/opp/cobrapin/index.rst

 J10:
     Neopixel 5V input.

 The filter provides consistent power to solenoids while also protecting the power supply from sudden current surges that may otherwise cause a fault.
+The connectors for the power supply on the board are JST VH style connectors.

 Switch Inputs
 ---------------------------------------------------------------------------------------------------------------